 Gateway (MN-CSE) responds with URI of the new <flexContainer> for SDT Device.

 Device adapter (IPE-AE) sends a CREATE reqest to gateway (MN-CSE) to create a <flexContainer> for a single Module with associated customAttributes (DataPoints).
-Please note that there is sended one such request per each Module.
+Please note that there is sent one such request per each Module.

 Gateway (MN-CSE) responds with URI for created Module.